ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 let maxTapp =  toscalar(enriched_flow_agg_1_min | summarize max(eventTimeWindowStart));
 let minTapp = maxTapp - lookbackduration;

-And then craft a query that performs a count of "Warning" by 1 minute Timestamp buckets (bins).

 Remember to include a ";" at the end of your let statement.

 toscalar-Returns a scalar constant value of the evaluated expression.This function is useful for queries that require staged calculations.
 For example, calculate a total count of events, and then use the result to filter groups that exceed a certain percent of all events.

 let lookbackduration=7d; // Specify lookback duration